pfmahoney/Proform_tdf_v2_BLE/README.md

 The project is grateful to Dan Bee (TDF Data Bridge) and Roberto Viola (qdomyos-zwift) for their data bridge software which I have used for years.
 Without them, I'd have sold or donated or scrapped the bicycle years ago.
 With the access to the data bridges, I could ride in Zwift and that gave new life to the bike.

 This project received advice and code from ChatGPT although it is my design and my project.

+## Licence

+This code and this entire project are licensed for non-commercial use under the PolyForm Noncommercial 1.0.0 license.
+Users are free to modify, download, update the source but if you want to sell a device based on this code please contact Patrick Mahoney